haydendonald/YTMusic-Tray/README.md

 # Future aims
 * Track notification
 * Custom selection/order of buttons

-# Installation
-This project is not released yet, have a look at development to try it yourself

 ## Development
 * Clone the repository
 * Run `npm i` to install dependencies